A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

-\item[data] Pre-model interpretability \cite{carvalho_machine_2019} is the point where explainability touches the large research area of data analysis and feature mining. \begin{examples} \examplemethod{PCA~\cite{jolliffe_principal_2002}} Typical examples for projecting high-dimensional data into easy-to-visualize 2D space are component analysis methods like PCA (Principal Component Analysis)~\cite{jolliffe_principal_2002}. \examplemethod{t-SNE~\cite{maaten_visualizing_2008}} A slightly more sophisticated approach is t-SNE~\cite{maaten_visualizing_2008} (t-Distributed Stochastic Neighbor Embedding).
-In order to visualize a set of high-dimensional data points, they try to find a map from these points into a 2D or 3D space that is faithful on pairwise similarities. \examplemethod{spectral clustering~\cite{vonluxburg_tutorial_2007}} And also clustering methods can be used to generate prototype or example based explanations of typical features in the data.
-Examples here are k-means clustering~\cite{hartigan_algorithm_1979} and the graph-based spectral clustering~\cite{vonluxburg_tutorial_2007}. \end{examples} \end{description}
+\item[Data] Pre-model interpretability \cite{carvalho_machine_2019} is the point where explainability touches the large research area of data analysis and feature mining. \begin{examples} \examplemethod{PCA~\cite{jolliffe_principal_2002}} Typical examples for projecting high-dimensional data into easy-to-visualize 2D space are component analysis methods like PCA (Principal Component Analysis) which was introduced by \longcite{jolliffe_principal_2002}. \examplemethod{t-SNE~\cite{maaten_visualizing_2008}} A slightly more sophisticated approach is t-SNE (t-Distributed Stochastic Neighbor Embedding) by \longcite{maaten_visualizing_2008}.
+In order to visualize a set of high-dimensional data points, they try to find a map from these points into a 2D or 3D space that is faithful to pairwise similarities. \examplemethod{Spectral Clustering~\cite{vonluxburg_tutorial_2007}} And also clustering methods can be used to generate prototype- or example-based explanations of typical features in the data.
+Examples here are k-means clustering~\cite{hartigan_algorithm_1979} and graph-based spectral clustering~\cite{vonluxburg_tutorial_2007}. \end{examples} \end{subparagraphs}

 \paragraph{Output type} The output type, also considered the actual explanator~\cite{guidotti_survey_2018}, describes the type of information presented to the explainee.
 Note that this (\enquote{what} is shown) is mostly independent of the presentation form (\enquote{how} it is shown).
-Typical types are: \begin{description} \item[by example instance] \forexample closest other samples, word cloud \begin{examples} The discussed ProtoPNet~\cite{chen_this_2019} is based on selecting and comparing relevant example snippets from the input image data. \end{examples}
+Typical types are: \begin{subparagraphs} \item[By example instance,] \forexample, closest other samples, word cloud; \begin{examples} The discussed ProtoPNet~\cite{chen_this_2019} is based on selecting and comparing relevant example snippets from the input image data. \end{examples}